Redhead murders: Espy Pilgrim

 On April 1, 1985, the body of a woman was found in a large white Admiral refrigerator in Gray, Knox County, Kentucky, alongside Route 25.
-Her death was by suffocation.
+She was found to have died by suffocation.
 The victim had been dead for a few days and was nude except for two distinctive necklace pendants, one of a heart and the other of a gold-colored eagle, and two pairs of socks; one white, and the other white with green and yellow stripes.
 There were reports that the victim may have been soliciting a ride to North Carolina over CB radio.
 Five hundred people attended the Jane Doe victim's televised funeral.
 The case was a local sensation in Gray, as the town was a "quiet" and "sleepy" place where little out of the ordinary usually happened.

 The refrigerator had a decal of the words "Super Woman" on the front.
 Distinguishing features of the body included a number of moles (on the right side of her neck, near one ankle, and below each breast), a yellow-stained upper incisor, and a scar and other marks on her abdomen, indicating that she had borne a child.
 Her eyes were light brown and her hair was red and nearly a foot long, which fit the pattern of the Redhead murders.
 After the autopsy, this victim was determined to be between 24 and 35, and approximately four feet nine to four feet eleven inches tall.
 It is also possible that she owned the pair of boots found near the refrigerator.
 Several missing persons have been eliminated as possible matches for the victim.

 After the case was publicized in January 2013, the police received some tips, but it is unknown if they became solid leads.
 On October 1, 2018, the Knox County Sheriff's Office announced this woman had been positively identified as Espy Regina Pilgrim, of western North Carolina.
-A DNA match was made between her and her grown daughter, who said her mother disappeared when the girl was six weeks old.
+A DNA match was made between her and her grown daughter, who said her mother disappeared when she was six weeks old.
 Pilgrim also had four older children.